Jesus130247/Project2-CRUD/README.md

 		- edit all paramerters
 		- only admin can edit/delete the server
 	- create posts on servers
+   		- only user that creates can delete posts
 	- comment on posts on servers
 		- can delete your comment
 	- up/down vote posts